-Investments at fair value are measured using a discounted cash flow model.
+Investments at fair value are measured using a discounted cash flow model or capitalized cash flow.
 Significant assumptions used in the valuation of the preferred unit investments include the discount rate, terminal value growth rate and changes in future distributions.
-Significant assumptions used in the valuation of the common equity investments include the discount rate, terminal value growth rate and estimated future cash flows.
+Significant assumptions used in the valuation of the common equity investments include the discount rate, terminal value growth rate, cash flow multiple and estimated future cash flows.